mazemi/FastAPI_AI_App/README.md

-A lightweight demo of FastAPI backend for AI applications.
+A lightweight FastAPI backend for AI applications, using local Ollama models or the ChatGPT API connected to PostgreSQL.

 ## Project Setup